IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 Create a toolkit information file
 ---------------------------------

 SPL projects are also called toolkits.
-Each toolkit folder must include a file called `info.xml` in the **top level** of the project,  this file describes the toolkit and any other toolkits it depends on.
+Each toolkit folder must include a file called `info.xml` in the **top level** of the project.
+This file describes the toolkit and any other toolkits it depends on.

 Create a file within the folder called `info.xml`.
-    - To create a the info.xml file, right-click your project folder, and select **New File**, and enter `info.xml` as the file name.
+    - To create the `info.xml` file, right-click your project folder, and select **New File**, and enter `info.xml` as the file name.

 For your reference, the following snippet is an overview of the contents of what needs to be present in the file.
 You can copy the contents into your `info.xml` file to get started.